COVID-19 Vaccines & Therapeutics

-As of January 25, 2021, people who are 75 years and older and live, work, or access primary care in Vermont are eligible to get a COVID-19 vaccine.
+All Vermont residents age 16 and older are now eligible to be vaccinated!
 Vaccine clinics are conveniently located around the state and vaccines are free for all Vermonters, even if you don’t have health insurance.

 Along with social distancing, masks, and hand washing, vaccines are the most important ingredient in slowing the spread of the virus.
 The more people who get vaccinated, the faster the pandemic will end and we can get back to normal.

 Aside from teaching your body how to fight off the virus that makes you sick, studies have shown that the two vaccines used in Vermont are safe and effective.
 Researchers studied more than 73,000 people between the Pfizer-BioNTech and Moderna vaccines and found no serious concerns.
 In fact, vaccine research on diseases similar to COVID-19, like SARS, has been in the works for decades.

 Thanks for doing your part to keep our state safe and healthy!